thenaesh/Rhythm/README.md

 If you wish to modify the code, please note that any changes made to the MIDI subsystem requires a recompilation of the subsystem sources.
 Please `npm install -g browserify`, `cd midi/` and run `./compile`.
 This will regenerate `bundle.js`.

-## Copyright
-Rhythm is copyright Thenaesh Elango and Sadhika Billa.

-MIDI.js is copyright Michael Deal.
-Pixi.js is copyright the Pixi.js team.

 ## Permissions
 Rhythm is licensed for use under the GNU General Public Licence, version 3.